creationix/howtonode.org/articles/understanding-process-next-tick.markdown

 	}
 	StreamLibrary.prototype.__proto__ = EventEmitter.prototype;   // inherit from EventEmitter

-Let's say that somewhere else, someone is listening to these events:
+Let’s say that somewhere else, someone is listening to these events:

 	var stream = new StreamLibrary('fooResource');